nkb36/AlphaResearchVietnamMarket/README.md

 I currently include beta and standard deviation of the portfolio's monthly returns.
 Beta of prtfolio is calculated as the covariance of portfolio's monthly returns and market's monthly returns, divided by the variance of the market's monthly returns.

 ### Results
-The parameters for the model were:
+The parameters for the model were (although these can be adjusted as desired):
 - Backtesting period: 31 December 2008 to 31 December 2022 (14 years)
 - Time between each restructuring: 12 months
 - Look back period for financial data: 6 months